PolarCookie/arptool/README.md

 	</tr>
 </table>

-Say we won Stormrage Signet Ring (http://db.hellground.net/?item=32497, 126 arp), how much benefit does it give us?
+Ex. you win Stormrage Signet Ring (http://db.hellground.net/?item=32497, 126 arp) one day, how much benefit does it give you?
 <table>
 	<tr>
 		<th colspan="2">Armor<br></th>